- The standard deduction is a set amount taxpayers can deduct from earned income on their taxes.

 When deciding between standard deductions or itemized deductions, consider your personal finances.
 You may prefer a standard deduction if your taxes are straightforward.

-If you had large uninsured medical or dental expenses; paid mortgage interest or real property taxes on their home; or made large contributions to qualified charities during the tax year, you may consider itemizing, as the standard deduction curtails your ability to deduct against these costs.
+If you had large uninsured medical or dental expenses; paid mortgage interest or real property taxes on your home; or made large contributions to qualified charities during the tax year, you may consider itemizing, as the standard deduction curtails your ability to deduct against these costs.

 When in doubt, reach out to a financial expert for an in-depth review of your financial goals, so you can be prepared for tax season.